 Office bathrooms - Sherwin Williams new epoxy paint - this has become the standard in commercial bathrooms.
 It's a very hard, durable finish that holds up to harsh commercial cleaning products commonly used in office bathrooms.
 We even painted the metal bathroom stalls so the new colors carried across everything.
 The customer was delighted!

 Custom-sized whiteboards take full advantage of large walls.

 Halfway through the project the customer asked about dry-erase white boards.
 There are several options available and, after discussing pros and cons of each, they decided that the “on-wall” option allowed larger sizes at a more practical price point than the office-store or factory-made metal boards.

 After laying out the appropriate locations (5!) and sizes we sanded existing wall surfaces smooth, skimmed the affected areas to ensure a glass-smooth surface, sanded again and the sealed the surface in preparation for the dry-erase material.

 Dry-erase material is a thin and water clear product.
 Usually, the board surface is painted white for high contrast but it is possible to use an off-white color or even stripes, grids, etc. In this case, the customer asked their carpenter to install a wood trim border with a bottom ledge for markers and erasers.

 Good to know: erasers to technically work to remove markings however there is a slight residue left behind that builds over time and leads to the tell-tale “board haze”.
 Best to use a mild water-based cleaner (e.g. Simple Green) to completely remove any residue.

-The whole project came off smoothly – injury free, ahead of schedule, delighted customer and leasing at 10200 State Line Rd. is booming.
-If you’ve got an office painting project in the metro Kansas City area, please call Crestwood Painting – we’re happy to walk you through the process and help you decide on some of the options.
+The whole project came off smoothly - injury free, ahead of schedule, delighted customer and leasing at 10200 State Line Rd. is booming.
+If you’ve got an office painting project in the metro Kansas City area, please call Crestwood Painting and let's talk about some of the options.